CharlieMorgan90/Emotion-Echo/README.md

 ### 2. Enhanced Real-Time Processing
 - Optimize the model's architecture to further reduce latency in real-time mode while maintaining accuracy.

----

-Let me know if you'd like additional edits or refinements!